Quantifying how pressure on the ball wins AFL quarters

 What this means for your team

-The numbers in this post come from a sample of clubs across local Melbourne competitions.
-The 160 threshold and the 37-point Q3 gap are real for this set of teams in these leagues.
+The numbers in this post come from clubs across local Melbourne competitions.
+The 160 threshold is real for this set of teams in these leagues.
 Your team's specific number will be different.

 That's the case for capturing your own games: